Tivoli, Queensland

 Tivoli is home to one of six remaining drive-in cinemas in Queensland.

 Geography

 The Warrego Highway passes from east (North Tivoli) to west (North Ipswich) through the north of the locality.
+Mount Crosby Road runs through from southwest to northeast.

 Tivoli Hill is a neighbourhood with the suburb (27.5941°S 152.7677°E).
 Prior to 1991 it was a separate suburb.
 The neighbourhood is near the hill of the same name(27.5933°S 152.7713°E).

 Situated north of the Bremer River, Tivoli is 4.8 km by road north-east of the Ipswich CBD and north-east of the North Ipswich railway workshops.

 History

 The Tivoli area had been subdivided and sold as farmland in 1861–63, and the observant purchasers went in for coal mining.

 Harry Hooper and his partner John Robinson called their mine, and one of the coal seams on it, the Tivoli, and the locality took its name from the mine.

 Houses and communities formed around the irregular subdivisions and mining areas.